mehackit/sonic-pi-workshop/_exercises/en/01-introduction/01-introduction.md

 layout: exercise
 ---

 Sonic Pi is an open-source programming environment, designed to explore and teach programming concepts through the process of creating new sounds.
-It's a free live coding synth for everyone.
-You can use code to compose and perform in classical and contemporary styles ranging from Canons to Dubstep.
+It's a free live coding synth for everyone created by Sam Aaron at the University of Cambridge Computer Laboratory.
+You can use Sonic Pi to program, compose and perform in classical and contemporary styles ranging from Canons to Dubstep.

 This tutorial guides you through the basics and more of Sonic Pi.
 At the end of this tutorial you'll be able to create something like this: